Padmanabh-B/Modern-Todo/Readme.md

 ![HTML/CSS](https://img.shields.io/badge/TechStack-NodeJS/Express/Mongoose/-yellow)

 The Job of this Application is
-- User can add the todo
+- User can add the todo with priority
 - User can add specific the task
+- User can search todo by title
+- User can sort todo by priority
 - User can edit the todo
 - User can delete the todo

 And Also,
 - A Task can be editable
 - A Task can be deleted one by one
+- A Task can search based on title

 ---